Skip to main content

 Registered nurses (RNs) assist physicians and provide care and necessary treatments to patients with medical conditions or illnesses.
 Registered nurses can assist in a variety of specialties, industries, and settings, so their job duties may vary depending on where they work.
 Common responsibilities for Registered nurses include monitoring patients' recovery and progress after treatments, administering medication, and educating patients and their family members on treatment plans and illness prevention.

 Registered nurses work in hospitals, nursing care facilities, physicians' offices, or outpatient clinics.
-Some RNs earn their associate's degree and stick with their current role, while others may pursue a Bachelor of Science in Nursing to advance in their nursing career.
-To be considered a registered nurse, they must take and pass the NCLEX-RN examination (1) after graduating from their program.
+Some RNs earn their associate's degree through a pre-licensure nursing program and stick with their current role, while others may pursue a Bachelor of Science in Nursing to advance in their nursing career.
+To be considered a registered nurse, they must take and pass the NCLEX-RN examination after graduating from their program.

 Location-based nursing careers focus on the specific location a nurse prefers to work in.
 Some of these roles take place specifically in a hospital or emergency room setting, while others involve traveling and providing care to patients in different areas.
 Common location-based nursing careers include: